Truveta Mapper: A Zero-shot Ontology Alignment Framework: Conclusions and Discussions

 This work presents a new approach to OM by treating the OM process as a translation task and performing multi-task pre-training, fine-tuning, and predictions in a zero-shot, unified and end-to-end manner.
 The proposed approach takes advantage of transfer learning across different ontologies and does not require manual annotations for training.
 Additionally, the trained model understands the semantics of the text as well as the structure of the ontologies.
 We show that our proposed method outperforms Edit-Similarity, LogMap, AML, BERTMap, and the recently proposed OM frameworks in the OM22 conference \cite{OAEI22} in all the tasks.

-Our approach provides several advantages: (1) It reduces the time complexity to log-linear as opposed to quadratic in the existing approaches\footnote{Note that BERTMap reduces the time complexity from $O(n^2)$ in traditional approaches to $O(kn)$, where $k<<n$ with an additional preprocessing step by considering only a small portion of target subset ontology classes with at least one subword token common to the source class candidate, which adds dependency on the tokenization hyperparameters and could be error prone since some semantically matching cases with lexical variations could get filtered out in this process.
-Contrary to that, such limitation does not exist in TM since it performs matching from source to target without reducing the target corpora size.
-Time-complexity of TM is $O(nlog(n))$, where n represents the number of nodes in the target ontology graph (same as the number of classes), noting that a single search in a tree structure with $n$ nodes can be performed in $O(log(n))$ time.}, (2) It does not require additional post-processing as we do not employ mapping extension or mapping repair in contrast to the other methods, (3) It does not require any manual labeled cross-ontologies matching pairs due to zero-shot learning, (4) One unified framework is used as a result of multi-tasking, which makes it easier to productionize these large transformer-based models, (5) It is robust toward different tokenization schemes as it uses byte level tokenization, (6) It learns complete ontologies graphs, using the SmartIDs which provides a more natural path for translation, and would be significantly helpful for subsumption mappings.
+Our approach provides several advantages: (1) It reduces the time complexity to log-linear during inference, (2) It is based on zero-shot prediction, without requiring much post-processing and does not employ mapping extension or mapping repair in contrast to the other methods, (3) It does not require any manual labeled cross-ontologies matching pairs due to zero-shot learning, (4) One unified framework is used as a result of multi-tasking, which makes it easier to productionize these large transformer-based models, (5) It is robust toward different tokenization schemes as it uses byte level tokenization, (6) It learns complete ontologies graphs, using the hierarchical-IDs which provides a more natural path for translation, and would be significantly helpful for subsumption mappings.

 In the future, we will pre-train the starting checkpoint with more domain-related corpus (e.g., PubMed, MIMIC-III, clinical notes) instead of the C4 dataset.
 Another interesting track can be ensemble learning of existing SOTA models with TM.